-If you're dealing with an apartment that is being sold by heirs, you'll need to find someone who can take on any probate/estate work that might be necessary, New York City real estate attorney Adam Stone advises.
+If you're dealing with an apartment that is being sold by heirs, you'll need to find someone who can take on any probate/estate work that might be necessary, NYC real estate attorney Adam Stone advises.

 “The most important thing is to bring all information and paperwork to the attorney as early as possible so that he or she can be fully prepared," Stone says.
 "That minimizes any risk of last-minute scrambles for missing documentation that may be needed to satisfy the title company or co-op transfer agent."

-Co-op and condo lawyer Dean Roberts of Norris, McLaughlin & Marcus offers the following example of the legal tangles that can ensue with the sale of an estate apartment:
+Dean Roberts, a co-op and condo attorney with Norris McLaughlin, offers the following example of the legal tangles that can ensue with the sale of an estate apartment:

 "The husband and wife are tenants by the entirety, meaning both own the property as a single entity.
 The couple divorces, the husband keeps the apartment, remarries, dies, and leaves it to his new wife," he offers.
 "Legally, it turns out that the first wife owns half of the apartment—not an easily resolved situation."